Please read the information below prior to submitting your article.

 - All authors listed on the paper have reviewed and approved the manuscript in its current form and are aware that it has been submitted to the Annals/Bulletin of The Royal College of Surgeons of England.

-- A consent form must be signed by the patient or their guardian/relative if the patient is identifiable from the text or any images used in the manuscript.
+- A consent form must be signed by the patient or their guardian/relative for any images of the patient used in the manuscript, whether or not the patient is identifiable.
 The consent form must be produced upon request by The Royal College of Surgeons of England.

 - If your submission contains any previously published material, statements of permission from the original authors/publishers must be included with your submission.